FabienArcellier/fixtup/docs/source/plugin.rst

             with io.open(os.path.join(template.directory, 'terraform.tf'), 'w') as fp:
                 pass

-    def on_mounting(fixture: Fixture):
-        """
-        this function is called by fixtup when the fixture folder is instantiated in the temporary folder.
-If the fixture is shared, this method will be invoked once.
-        """
-        pass

     def on_setup_data(fixture: Fixture):
         """
         This function is called by fixtup between each test to provision data